Trips With Tykes

 View from the top of Cenote Ik Kil.

 Many Chichen Itza tours include a stop at a cenote at the end.
 I strongly recommend making this part of your itinerary, especially with kids.
-Cenotes are large naturally-occuring underground sinkholes found all over the Yucatan Peninsula.
+Cenotes are large naturally-occurring underground sinkholes found all over the Yucatan Peninsula.
 The views and the swimming experience is like no other.

 Swimming in a cenote is a memorable stop after visiting Chichen Itza